-To submit an article and claim the discount, eligible authors must use their @uottawa.ca email address at the time of submission.
-If you do not have a @uottawa.ca email address, please contact Jeanette Hatherill.
+To submit an article and activate the membership, eligible authors must use their @uottawa.ca email address at the time of submission.
+If you do not have a @uottawa.ca email address, please contact the Scholarly Communications Librarian.

 The University of Ottawa will cover 50% of the article processing charge for articles accepted to Frontiers Journals.
 Manuscripts submitted on or after May 1st, 2018 are eligible for this discount.
 Eligible authors must go through the link to Frontiers on the Libraries' Databases A-Z list and select uOttawa from a dropdown list during the submission process.

 Canadian Science Publishing (NRC Research Press)